vttresearch/qc-parallelizer/README.md

 # Quantum Circuit Parallelizer

-## What is this?

 A Python module for optimally combining and distributing quantum circuits.
+See the [included notebooks](./notebooks/) for examples and documentation.

+## Why?

-See the [included notebooks](./notebooks/) for examples and more information.
-In summary, the motivation for this module comes from frequent underutilization of increasingly large quantum processors.
-The module processes several independent circuits into a smaller set of wider, combined circuits, which it then runs on available backends in parallel.
-All of this happens behind the scenes, so ideally the user can treat the module's functionality as a parallelized drop-in replacement for Qiskit's `backend.run()`.
+Motivation for this module comes from underutilization of increasingly large quantum processors in quantum computing tasks that only require relatively few qubits at a time.
+The module merges several independent circuits into a smaller set of wider circuits, which it then runs on available backends in parallel.
+All of this happens behind the scenes, so ideally, the user can treat the module's functionality as a parallelized drop-in replacement for Qiskit's `backend.run()`.

+As an example, consider a task that involves running a four-qubit circuit several times with different parameters.
+If each version of the circuit was naively submitted one by one to [the 54-qubit VTT Q50](https://qx.vtt.fi/docs/devices/q50.html), 50 qubits would remain unused in each job.
+This is very wasteful in terms of execution time, which then translates to unnecessary operational costs.

+Instead, depending on the connectivity of the four-qubit circuit, at least nine such circuits can be packed into a single _host circuit_ that covers as many of Q50's qubits as it can.
+Optionally, the parallelizer can also be instructed to leave "padding qubits" between packed circuits.
+This reduces crosstalk between circuits at the cost of lower packing density.

 For an operational overview, see [this diagram](./notebooks/parallelizer-full.drawio.png).